manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 # How to Contribute to These Guidelines?
 ---

-These guidelines are currently in draft form, and we welcome your feedback.
+These guidelines are currently in draft form and we welcome your feedback.

 If you have suggestions, corrections, or would like to propose improvements, please see the [Contribute / Contact]({{ site.baseurl }}/contributing/index.html)